-The Department's two primary Sections, Paediatrics and Obstetrics and Gynaecology, maintain a strong focus on research that informs clinical practice, with active research investigation in the following areas:
+The Department’s two primary sections, Paediatrics and Child Health, and Obstetrics and Gynaecology, maintain a strong focus on research that informs clinical practice, with active research investigation in the following areas:

 - Clinical genetics

 - Clinical reasoning, learning environments, patient and student experiences, and family care